Shoulder arthroscopy surgeryA simple keyhole procedure to identify and treat shoulder injuries and conditions.

 Sometimes you may be referred for a shoulder arthroscopy to investigate and repair the cause of your shoulder pain.
 Also known as shoulder cartilage repair, an arthroscopy is a keyhole surgery that involves making very small incisions around your shoulder for a diagnostic procedure that is as minimally invasive as possible.
 A small, thin tube with a camera, known as an arthroscope, is used to examine the inside of your shoulder joint to identify conditions that might be causing your pain and repair any injuries.

 Expert advice to help you manage your recovery

 A benefit of a shoulder arthroscopy is the faster healing time involved, compared to other forms of surgery.
 We want to help you back to your usual self and support a speedy recovery.
 You can ask your Consultant any questions you may have around the procedure, treatment and your recovery, to ensure you are well-informed and allow yourself time to heal properly.
-Our physiotherapy team will also work with you on a programme that is tailored to your needs, so you can focus on a safe and efficient recovery.
+The physiotherapy team will also work with you on a programme that is tailored to your needs, so you can focus on a safe and efficient recovery.

 Prices & payment